RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation: Toolkit Design and Visual-RAG Pipeline

 Each stage of the pipeline is fully configurable through a centralized parameter block in the Colab notebook.
 Key hyperparameters and toggles include: \begin{itemize}[leftmargin=1.25em,itemsep=3pt] \item \textbf{Dataset}: \texttt{ml\_latest\_small}\,|\,\texttt{lfm360k} \item \textbf{Embeddings}: \texttt{textual | visual | audio | fused\_\{concat,pca,cca,avg\}} \item \textbf{LLM Model}: \texttt{openai | sentence\_transformer | llama3} \item \textbf{User Vector}: \texttt{random | average | temporal} \item \textbf{Retrieval}: $N$ (default 50) \item \textbf{Recommendation}: $K$ (default 10), \texttt{explainable?} \item \textbf{Runtime}: \texttt{use\_gpu}, \texttt{seed}, \texttt{batch\_size} \end{itemize}

-Default values are chosen to exactly reproduce the benchmarks and ablation studies reported in Section~\ref{sec:benchmark_experiments}.
+Default values are chosen to reproduce the benchmarks and ablation studies exactly reported in Section~\ref{sec:benchmark_experiments}.
 Importantly, changes to any flag or hyperparameter require no code edits, supporting rapid experimentation and extensibility.
-The pipeline is fully controlled by a single config block specifying dataset, embedding/fusion methods, user profile mode, retrieval depth, evaluation settings, and runtime (GPU/CPU, batch size, random seed).
+The pipeline is fully controlled by a single config block that specifies the dataset, embedding/fusion methods, user profile mode, retrieval depth, evaluation settings, and runtime (GPU/CPU, batch size, random seed).
 Modifying any experimental setting requires only a config edit, not a code change.

 \textbf{Implementation Footprint:} On a standard Google Colab A100 (40 GB), a full run (MovieLens-1M, all fusion variants) completes in $\sim$3 hours, with peak memory under 11 GB.
 This efficiency enables large-scale or multi-domain experiments even on modest hardware.